As always, if you have a question about your Galibier products, consider e-mail and telephone as your first line of

 All of the links below are general in nature.
 With the exception of the first link (remote setup during COVID), they take you outside the Galibier website and the link opens in a new tab/window.

 We had to get creative with social distancing requirements during COVID and performed this setup remotely.
 The above blog post summarizes how we accomplished this.
-If you’d like a copy of the 28 page setup report sent to the customer, sign up for our mailing list (click this link for details).
+If you’d like a copy of the 40+ page setup report sent to the customer, sign up for our mailing list (click this link for details).
+We've added a section on building your own azimuth measuring tool.

 This is a great narrative on how a master sets up his turntable.
 Stay tuned for a setup video from us, but know that we’re 100% in agreement with Andre’s setup protocol.